-As readers of this series on envy have become aware, envy is a foundational psychological process with both cognitive and affective components.
-Thinking and feeling direct behaviors.
+As readers of this series on envy have become aware, envy is a foundational process with both cognitive and affective components.
+Thinking and feeling direct all behaviors.
 They influence how we perceive, evaluate, make choices, and---in the end---perform in real life.

 Understanding envy as it operates in nonconscious mental processing is complex.
 Important features, described from a consciously aware perspective, can be relatively straightforward and understandable.

 One of envy's functions is the perception of contrasts, which implies seeing differences.
 Sensing differences evokes value judgments of superior versus inferior.
 Thus, choices stem from nonconscious processes emerging in awareness because of the perception of differences.
 Such perceptions help one to adapt to change and increase survival and quality of life.
 Sensing differences correlates with assigning value to experience: poor, good, better, best, or bad, inferior, less desirable.

 Perception is not an individual function; it is the product of the individual and the environment that sculpts it.
 The inevitable social forces around have an impact inseparable from mere individual perceptions in isolation.
 Family, friends, social context, the media, and so forth robustly influence an individual’s arriving at personal conclusions.
 Individuals come to conclusions both by independent thought and some yielding to group thought.

 Given typical people in typical social settings, several major factors contribute to ultimate decision-making.
 Of fundamental importance is perspective–taking.
 This denotes the individual’s ability to comprehend both personal views and those of others that may be different.
 This presumes a capacity for the consensual understanding of “objective information” and its harmonization or clash with one’s own subjective positions.